robodair/oldblog-robodair.github.io/_posts/2016-9-22-raspberrypi-native-dmx-twitter-moodlighting-part-1.md

 The MAX chip can get pretty hot - so just be a little careful.
 One of the reasons I didn't have any wires for the RE & RO pins is to minimise unnecessary current.

 ## Conclusion
 Long-term reliability of this remains to be seen, but it's certainly a very cool and cheap project to achieve exactly what I wanted.
 I'll definitely be making a few more!
-I hope you've enjoyed the read anf might even build one yourself.
+I hope you've enjoyed the read and might even build one yourself.
 Happy coding!